-Marathon course cut-off times: – Athletes must reach the Brookfield’s Bridge by (15km from the start) by 10:45am.
+Marathon course cut-off times: – Athletes must reach Awatoto Road by 10:30am (13km from the start).
 Competitors who do not make these cut off times will unfortunately not be permitted to continue due to time constraints and the need to reopen the roads.

 Official event closure time: Due to course management and road closure restrictions, the course will officially be closed to all runners and walkers at 4:00pm.
 We welcome walkers in the Marathon, Half Marathon and 10km distances.
 We ask all walkers to start behind the runners in the designated section at the start line and give way to runners at all times.